vmware/terraform-provider-vcfa/website/docs/r/org_ldap.html.markdown

 ## Importing

 ~> **Note:** The current implementation of Terraform import can only import resources into the state.
 It does not generate configuration.
-[More information.][docs-import]
+However, an experimental feature in Terraform 1.5+ allows also code generation.
+See [Importing resources][importing-resources] for more information.

-An existing LDAP configuration for an Org can be [imported][docs-import] into this resource via supplying the path for an Org.
-Since the Org is at the top of the vCD hierarchy, the path corresponds to the Org name.
+An existing LDAP configuration for an Organization can be [imported][docs-import] into this resource via supplying the path for an Organization name.
 For example, using this structure, representing an existing LDAP configuration that was **not** created using Terraform:

 ```hcl